chris-hildebrandt/LearnAndCode-2.3/README.md

 ## Expectations

-- **Job training, not school**: No partial credit.
-Your code either works or it doesn’t.
+- **This is Job training, not school**: There is no partial credit, your code either works or it doesn’t.
-- **Time-boxed**: Each assignment is scoped to 1–2 hours.
-Verify and call out if it takes longer.
+- **Time-boxed**: Each week's reading and assignment is designed to take about 2 hours to complete.
+Please track your time spent and call out if the work takes longer.
+We understand that you may have pressing work for our partners, this course is designed to be manageable while working full-time on a partner project.
 - **Get unstuck fast**: Blocked >30 minutes?
 Ask in team chat, tap the shoulder of the person sitting next to you, or meet with your mentor.
 DO NOT STAY BLOCKED for more than 30 minutes!
+We require this with partner work as well as this course, you are responsible for your productivity.
 No exceptions.
 - **Agile discussions**: Our weekly meetings are not lectures, we will have a standup, followed by on-topic discussion followed by a retro.
 Weekly standup + retro questions are built into every doc.
-Come prepared.
+Come prepared!

 ## Support & Resources

-- `Course-Materials/Weekly-Modules/` includes Clean Code chapter summaries, standup prompts, testing instructions, and help paths.
+- `Course-Materials/Weekly-Modules/` includes reading assignments and development tasks (including step-by-step instructions), journal questions and standup discussion prompts, success criteria and testing instructions, and additional resources for further exploration.
 - `TaskFlowAPI.http` contains example requests for Postman or VS Code REST Client.
-- `Course-Materials/Readings/Quality Manifesto.pdf` and `Course-Materials/Project-Documentation/TaskFlowAPI_Project_Overview.md` explain the “why” behind every decision.
+- `Course-Materials/Readings/Quality Manifesto.pdf` explains the "why" behind every decision in this course, and `Course-Materials/About TaskFlowAPI` explains what we will be building for the hands-on project.

-## Contributing
+## Repository

 This repository is production-ready curriculum.
+We will treat it like a live partner repo.
 You will merge changes only into your own branch/fork of the repo after the weekly review/discussion.
 Open a PR only when:
 - You validated the change with `dotnet build` and `dotnet test`.
 - Documentation, TODOs, and time estimates are updated together.
 - You followed the PR template in `.github/pull_request_template.md`.

+## Contributing
+- Learn and Code is constantly evolving to meet the needs of our developers.
+If you have suggestions, complaints, or feedback, please feel free to share so we can continue to improve this course for future cohorts!